bartala/PeriGNNosis/README.md

 ## Quick start

+`ollama_graphRAG.ipynb` - Analyze narratives using LlaMa and build a knowledge graph in Neo4j

+`cbex_cbptsd.ipynb` - Analyze the knowledge graph and train a PeriGNNosis

 ## Miscellaneous
 Please send any questions you might have about the code and/or the algorithm to alon.bartal@biu.ac.il.